MauryAlberto/Bank_Account_Management_System/README.md

 By studying or extending this project, you'll gain experience with:

 - Real-world class design
-- Data persistence with manual serialization
+- Data persistence with Redis
 - Modern C++ memory management (smart pointers)
 - Clean separation of concerns
 - Applying OOP principles in a practical application
-- Handling file parsing, validation, and edge cases

 ---